I'm a PhD student in Applied Mathematics at the University of Birmingham since November 2015.

 As a student, one of the things that I liked the most was programming.
 I first started learning C and C++.
 Later on, I had the occasion to learn coding in python and in R. Also, I currently "code" in Matlab almost every (working) day.

 Along with English, I also speak Spanish.
-I've been living in Madrid doing the Erasmus at the school of Mathematics of the University of Madrid Complutense.
+I spent 7 months in Madrid doing the Erasmus at the school of Mathematics of the University of Madrid Complutense.

 I come from Tivoli, a city of about 60 thousands people not so far from Rome, Italy.